-- While the aubergine is baking cut the pita bread into small traingles and place in a bowl.
+- While the eggplant is baking, cut the pita bread into small triangles and place in a bowl.
 Drizzle with 1 ½ tablespoon of the olive oil.
 Sprinkle with minced garlic and sea salt and mix well.
-Lay the pita pieces out on a baking sheet.
+Lay the pita pieces out onto the second baking sheet.
 Bake in the oven for approximately 10 minutes, keeping a close eye on them as they tend to catch quickly.

-- While the aubergine and pita bread are baking drain and wash the chickpeas (if using canned).
-In a small bowl chickpeas, lemon juice and minced garlic.
+- While the eggplant and pita bread are baking, drain and wash the chickpeas (if using canned).
+In a small bowl combine the chickpeas, lemon juice and minced garlic.